 - DUI school attendance for between 18 to 30 months

 You may also face other charges, such as vehicular manslaughter, that can severely impact your prison sentence.
 Because of the severity of these crimes, it is important to contact an attorney as soon as possible to begin building your case and a detailed defense strategy.

-When you bring your case to jD LAW, we can immediately begin reviewing the nature of the arrest, the details of your charges, and any past charges to prepare your defense.
+When you bring your case to jD Law Criminal Defense Attorneys, we can immediately begin reviewing the nature of the arrest, the details of your charges, and any past charges to prepare your defense.
 While every case is different, our lead attorney has extensive experience defending clients, and some common defenses he can employ include: